 Timing Is Everything

-The bulbs are planted so that they are not all in bloom once but instead bloom at various intervals.
+The garden’s 7 million bulbs are planted so that they are not all in bloom at once but instead bloom at various intervals.
 What this means for you is that whenever you visit, there will be a variety of flowers to enjoy.
 However, for the largest variety of tulips in a multitude of colors, mid to late April is the best time to go.

 The opening of the park is mid-March, and while that usually coincides with the start of spring, please know at that early date, it will likely still feel like winter, so bundle up.
 And in reality, I’ve been at Keukenhof in its final days in May and still needed a jacket.

 Visitors may also want to take into consideration the time of day and day of the week when planning their trip to Keukenhof.
 Avoid weekends and holidays, if possible, and I would even add mid-mornings as that is a popular time for school trips.
-Very early or very late are the ideal times if you’re hoping to get pictures that have more flowers than people.
+Very early or very late are the ideal times both in terms of lighting and fewer crowds if you’re hoping to get pictures that have more flowers than people.

 More Than Tulips